 • When Mom and Dad don’t agree, they can fight and yell at one another.

 So please understand: All your child knows is that Mom and Dad can yell, scream and fight with each other if they are unhappy.
-In fact, your children may also see you throwing grown-up tantrums; whining, complaining at them and sometimes…even fighting between yourselves (just like siblings).
+Your children may also see you throwing grown-up tantrums; whining, complaining at them, and sometimes…even fighting between yourselves (just like siblings).

 Inside Your Child’s Brain: Imagine that there is always a small recording device in your child’s brain.
 This recording device is always recording information, and always striving to understand how to handle things.

-This recorder is taking notes about how to handle frustration, how do deal with anger, and when to complain and when to react.
-It never stops recording, and pays close attention to every comment.
+This recorder is taking notes about how to handle frustration, how to deal with anger, and when to complain, and when to react.
+It never stops recording and pays close attention to every comment.

-But the recorder is especially designed to record the events that are more intense, more emotional and more memorable.
-Those take a special place in your child’s memories, and serve as a guide to handling life.
+But the recorder is specially designed to record events that are more intense, more emotional, and more memorable.
+Those take a special place in your child’s memories and serve as a guide to handling life.

 Do you see how this works?

-It’s impossible to teach your children to remain respectful and reasonable, when they aren’t getting what they want, if you have shown them that loosing your cool is acceptable when you get frustrated or upset with someone.
+It’s impossible to teach your children to remain respectful and reasonable when they aren’t getting what they want if you have shown them that losing your cool is acceptable when you get frustrated or upset with someone.